Juraji/daz-materials-to-blender/README.md

 4. Click `Import All Materials`.
 5. Blender should freeze for a moment and if all went well all of your objects should have the correct materials set up.

+As for the other buttons:

+* `Import Object Materials`: Only import/update materials for the selected objects.
+* `Create Instances`: Big one, copy instanced objects!
+Check out [Object Instances](#object-instances), below!
+* `Convert Materials`: After import, convert materials from one to the other type.
+For instance Iray Uber to PBR Skin.

 ## Supported Shaders

 * DAZ PBR Skin
 * Iray Uber _(with handling for Metallicity/Roughness, Specular/Glossiness and Weighted sub-shaders)_
 * iWave's Translucent Fabric Shader _(My personal favorite)_
 * Blended Dual Lobe Hair _(Often used with dForce Hair, the strands kind) (Note that some color adjustment might be nessecary, I tried to match DAZ's behaviour as closely as possible, but only you can make it perfect.)_

 If a material uses a shader the plugin does not know, it will set up the material with a white Principled BSDF and adds all images it finds as Texture nodes.